mihneabatala/UniversityProject/README.md

 # Purpose of the project

-## The main goal was to learn how to create a full-stack application
+## The main goal was to learn how to create an application that manages a database

 1. Learned how to design a database structure with multiple tables and establish relationships, particularly a many-to-many relationship.
 2. Gained experience in building a RESTful API to interact with the database.
 This included creating endpoints for handling various operations like data insertion, modification, deletion, and retrieval.